ambroisemaupate/intervention-request/README.md

 - testFitImageGeneration: Verifies that the image is resized to fit within the given dimensions while maintaining its aspect ratio.
 - testCropImageGeneration: Validates cropping of an image to the specified size.
+- testCropResizedImageGeneration: Validates cropping of an image with a specific ratio and alignment to the specified size.
 - testBackgroundImageGeneration: Tests the application or modification of a background color or image.
 - testBlurImageGeneration: Checks the application of a blur effect to the image.
 - testContrastImageGeneration: Validates the adjustment of image contrast.
-- testFlip: Verifies image flipping (horizontal and/or vertical).
+- testFlipImageGeneration: Verifies image flipping (horizontal and vertical).
-- flipImageGeneration: Tests image generation with flip transformations (complementary to testFlip).
 - testHotspotImageGeneration: Ensures correct placement and rendering of a focal point ("hotspot") on the image.
 - testRotateImageGeneration: Checks that the image is rotated by the correct angle.
 - testSharpenImageGeneration: Verifies the application of a sharpening filter.